eclipse-sumo/sumo/docs/web/docs/Netedit/editModesDemand.md

 ## Stops mode

 Stops used by all type of vehicles (Vehicles, Flows and Trips) can be created using StopFrame.
-Stops is an special type of demand elements, because it always depend of either a route or a vehicle (i.e. It can be writted in XML within the definition of either a route or a vehicle).
+Stops is an special type of demand elements, because it always depend of either a route or a vehicle (i.e. It can be written in XML within the definition of either a route or a vehicle).
 Before creating a new Stop, their demand element parent has to be selected and the stop type (placed over a Lane or over a stopping Place).
 To create it, simply click over a lane or over a stopping place.

 ![](../images/neteditStopMode1.png)
 General view of Stop Mode.
 Route and stop type can be selected in frame.